Get PeakVisor App

 Dragons Back

-Traversing left off of the Summit Gondola will bring you to a vast area of tree skiing known as the Dragon’s Back.
-It’s steep, with some rocks and cliffs and excellent tree skiing as you traverse farther down.
+Traversing left off the Summit Gondola will bring you to a vast area of tree skiing known as the Dragon’s Back.
+It’s steep, with rocks, cliffs, and excellent tree skiing as you traverse farther down.
 This zone can hold powder long after the other shots along the summit ridge have been chewed up and spit out.
-However, the traverse over it is long and the descent is fairly short.
+However, the traverse over it is long, and the descent is relatively short.
 Plus, it takes a few lift rides to get back over to the gondola if you want to return to the summit.

 • First of all, the lava dome stands alone.